 There are fewer quicker ways to lose potential shoppers than an online store which loads slowly.

 Ensure you are satisfying your website visitors by talking to them.
 Run a survey with reward on your product pages asking if the website loads fast enough, if it is easily navigable across devices to get an insight.

 If you are an e-commerce store with a loyal audience, more often than not, people will land on your homepage at this busy shopping period looking for instant information on deals and offers.
 Optimize by using a large banner on your homepage or with a nudge to direct them to your specific offers.

-Highlight your products which you know are the best-selling or have the best offers this Christmas.
+Highlight your products which you know are the best-selling or have the best sales margins to focus your attentions upon.

 Think about how the offer is appearing to your viewers - both on your own webstore, email newsletters as well as Facebook and Instagram Ads.
 You want to make your content eye-catching and engaging so apply discounted price images, promotions and branding to your product images (image, left).